-I enjoyed the "Planning-Related Films" list (July/August Northern News), but I noticed two omissions:
+I enjoyed the "Planning-Related Films" list (July/ August Northern News), but I noticed two omissions:

-- 1. It's a Wonderful Life
+- It's a Wonderful Life

-Immy Stewart's
+Jimmy Stewart's

-- Jimmy Stewart's character dreams of being an architect/planner/developer.
+character dreams of

+being an architect/

+planner/developer.

-- 2. Quick Change
+- Quick Change

-Bill Murray plays a

-disgruntled (doesn't

-he always?) urban

-planner for the City

-of New York who is

-upset by the
+Bill Murray plays a disgruntled (doesn't he always?) urban planner for the City of New York who is upset by the destruction of historic buildings.

-buildings.